g5becks/typeRPC/packages/docs/content/cli/_index.md

 ### Chapter 4

-# The Typerpc Command Line Interface
+# The Typerpc CLI

-Getting to know the Typerpc cli.
+“The most important property of a program is whether it accomplishes the intention of its user.”
+― C.A.R.
+Hoare